Spectrum of Schr\"odinger operators on subcovering graphs: Main results

 \subsection{Examples.}

-In this section we illustrate the obtained results by some simple examples of periodic graphs and their asymptotically isospectral and just isospectral subcoverings.
-The proofs of the examples are based on Proposition~\ref{TJig} and Theorem \ref{TAsy1} and given in Section \ref{Sec4}.
+In this section we illustrate the obtained results by some simple examples of periodic graphs and their subcoverings.
+In all examples we will consider the Schr\"odinger operator $H$ defined by \er{Sh}, \er{ALO} with the edge weight $\o\equiv1$.
+The proofs of the examples are based on Proposition~\ref{PAig} and Theorem \ref{TAsy1} and given in Section \ref{Sec4}.

-First we consider the hexagonal lattice $\bG$ which is a $\G$-periodic graph, where $\G\ss\R^2$ is the lattice with the basis $\ga_1,\ga_2$, see Fig.~\ref{fig1}\emph{a}.
+First we consider the hexagonal lattice $\bG$ which is a $\Z^2$-periodic graph with the periods $\ga_1,\ga_2$, see Fig.~\ref{fig1}\emph{a}.
 The fundamental graph $\bG_*$ of $\bG$ consists of two vertices $v_1$ and $v_2$ and three multiple edges connecting these vertices, see Fig.~\ref{fig1}\emph{d}.
-Let $H=\D+Q$ be the Schr\"odinger operator on $\bG$ with a $\G$-periodic potential $Q$.
+Let $H=\D+Q$ be the Schr\"odinger operator on $\bG$ with a $\Z^2$-periodic potential $Q$.
 Without loss of generality (add a constant to $Q$ if necessary) we may assume that the potential $Q$ is given by

 Then the spectrum of $H$ has the form